Outdoor Discoveries

 River Lathkill near Over Haddon, Derbyshire, England

 Woodland strolling was my lot for the next section of my stroll.
 Back in December 2013, the River Lathkill was swollen and barely kept within its banks.
-The dryer time of year meant that it was not as readily seen as on that previous visit and I was glad of the tree cover.
-Though I have something of a love/hate relationship with woodland, what it takes in views is given in shade from strong sunshine so I was resigned to my lot, and I soon enough came to break where others were gathered by the riverside.
-The promising weather had drawn others out and about so I was happy to share in between interludes of solitude.
+The dryer time of year meant that it was not as readily seen as on that previous visit, and I was glad of the tree cover.
+Though I have something of a love/hate relationship with woodland, what it takes in views is given in shade from strong sunshine.
+Thus, I was resigned to my lot, and I soon enough came to break where others were gathered by the riverside.
+Though the promising weather had drawn others out and about, there remained interludes of solitude interspersed with episodes of sharing the pace with others.

 Looking down on Haddon Hall, Bakewell, Derbyshire, England